honeycombio/honeycomb-opentelemetry-node/README.md

 [![CircleCI](https://circleci.com/gh/honeycombio/honeycomb-opentelemetry-node.svg?style=shield)](https://circleci.com/gh/honeycombio/honeycomb-opentelemetry-node)
 [![npm](https://img.shields.io/npm/v/@honeycombio/opentelemetry-node)](https://www.npmjs.com/package/@honeycombio/opentelemetry-node)

 STATUS: this project is being Sunset.
-See #312.
+See the following issue for more details:
+- #312

 This is Honeycomb's Distribution of OpenTelemetry for Node.js.
 It makes getting started with OpenTelemetry and Honeycomb easier!